 Since the 1800s, Newtown Creek has been a major New York City industrial waterway.
 More than 50 major manufacturing operations were located along its banks, including oil refineries, petrochemical plants, fertilizer and glue factories, sawmills, and lumber and coal yards.
 The area was crowded with commercial vessels, including large boats bringing in raw materials and fuel and taking out oil, chemicals, and metals.

-By the early 1900s the creek’s shores were host to over 40 oil refineries, metal and chemical plants, manufactured gas plants, municipal and industrial discharge pipes, shipping and barging, and coal handling and storage facilities.
-Many of the industries in the Newtown Creek area discharged waste directly into Newtown Creek and its tributaries; uplands spills of waste also eventually seeped into Newtown Creek and its tributaries.
+By the early 1900s, the creek’s shores were host to more than 40 oil refineries, metal and chemical plants, manufactured gas plants, municipal and industrial discharge pipes, shipping and barging, and coal handling and storage facilities.
+Many of the industries in the Newtown Creek area discharged waste directly into Newtown Creek and its tributaries; upland spills of waste also eventually seeped into Newtown Creek and its tributaries.

-In September 2009, Newtown Creek was proposed for National Priorities List (NPL).
+In September 2009, Newtown Creek was proposed for the National Priorities List (NPL).

-In September 2010, it was listed on the National Priorities List and designated a Superfund Site by the EPA.
+In September 2010, Newtown Creek was listed on the NPL and designated a Superfund site by EPA.

-In July 2011, The EPA has entered into an Administrative Settlement Agreement and Order on Consent with the City of New York, and the five companies (Phelps Dodge, Texaco, BP, National Grid and ExxonMobil) known as the Newtown Creek Group to complete an investigation of Newtown Creek and its tributaries.
+In July 2011, EPA entered into an Administrative Settlement Agreement and Order on Consent with the City of New York, and the five companies (Phelps Dodge, Texaco, BP, National Grid, and ExxonMobil) known as the Newtown Creek Group, to complete an investigation of Newtown Creek and its tributaries.